 - hypoplastic left heart syndrome (HLHS), where the left side of the heart is underdeveloped

-- holes in the heart, typically in the walls between the chambers and between major blood vessels leaving the heart.
-Examples include ventricle heart defects, atrial septal defects, and patent ductus ateriosus
+- holes in the heart, typically in the walls between the chambers and between major blood vessels leaving the heart; they include ventricular septal defects, atrial septal defects, and patent ductus ateriosus

-- a combination of defects.
-For example, tetralogyof Fallot is a combination of four defects, including a hole in the ventricular septum, a narrowed passage between the right ventricle and pulmonary artery, a thickened right side of the heart, and a displaced aorta.
+- tetralogy of Fallot, which is a combination of four defects, including a hole in the ventricular septum, a narrowed passage between the right ventricle, pulmonary artery, a thickened right side of the heart, and a displaced aorta

-Atherosclerosis is the term used to describe the build-up of fat and cholesterol-filled plaques inside the arteries.
-As the build-up increases, arteries become stiffened and narrowed, which increases the risk of blood clots and heart attacks.
-Typically, it takes many years for atherosclerosis to develop, so it’s unusual for children or teenagers to suffer from it.
+Atherosclerosis is the term used to describe the buildup of fat and cholesterol-filled plaques inside the arteries.
+As the buildup increases, arteries become stiffened and narrowed, which increases the risk of blood clots and heart attacks.
+It typically takes many years for atherosclerosis to develop.
+It’s unusual for children or teenagers to suffer from it.

-An arrhythmia is an abnormal rhythm of the heart, which can cause the heart to pump less efficiently.
+An arrhythmia is an abnormal rhythm of the heart.
+This can cause the heart to pump less efficiently.

 Many different types of arrhythmias may occur in children, including:

 - a fast heart rate (tachycardia)

 - long Q-T Syndrome (LQTS)